Want to work in the film, television or creative industries? Then this is the highly practical, industry-facing degree choice for you.

 Year: 1

 This module introduces students to the theory and practice of visual editing.
-Students will be introduced to key concepts relating visual editing practice such as meaning-making and narrative construction.
-These will be related to key movements in editing practice such as continuity editing, montage editing and postmodern editing.
-Students will develop their editing skills through hands-on editing workshops using Adobe Premiere CC and the production of an editing practice portfolio.
+Students will be introduced to key concepts relating editing practice to storytelling, meaning-making and narrative construction.
+These concepts will be related to the mechanics of screen narrative such as transitions, shot types, screen grammar and the history of editing's technical development.
+Theory and practice are sutured together through coordinated lectures and applied workshops.
+Through applying concepts in editing practice such as continuity editing, students will develop their analytical editing awareness and applied editing skills through hands-on editing workshops using Adobe Premiere CC and the production of an editing practice portfolio.

 Year two